Halloween During a Tough Economy

 The question is, do you really need to be spending all of that money?
 Better yet, do you have to participate in the trick or treat festivities at all?
 If you are in debt, purchasing candies and costumes are another worrisome credit card purchase that you may want to reconsider.

 Although a tradition for many communities to participate in together, there are always a few houses who turn off their lights and bow out of the trick or treats.
 And that’s okay.
 In fact, it’s something to consider.

 Why can’t you stay away from the seasonal scares and festivities?
 Maybe you can.
 It’s one option to avoid spending money that you do not have.
 However, there are always the Halloween lovers who would never miss this evening of masked fun, and if you’re one of those people, we have some savings tips that might come in handy.

 DIY has become one of the most common forms of saving money to date.
 If you can save money by making a costume at home with items you already have, best option!
 But if you need to purchase items to create a homemade costume?
 Not ideal.
 Try to find ideas online using sites such as Pinterest, before going out and spending a ton of money on a project.

 Just like it’s a good option to buy bulk groceries and split with friends or family, buying candy can be the same.
 Why not buy wholesale and divide the overall costs?

 Skip the decorations

 Spending money to decorate your home for Halloween might not be a good option.
 After all, pumpkins cost a lot of money considering how long they last.
 If you do feel it’s necessary to splurge, hit the dollar store.
 Their décor does the same as any other location, but for half the cost.

-- Only give away candy for short period of time
+Only give away candy for a short period of time